-In today’s digital age, the protection of personal data has become a top priority for most users, and therefore also for companies; not doing so can affect the company’s reputation and furthermore imply other liabilities.
-For this reason, it is important to know the different types of consent and how they play an important role in the protection of personal data.
+The protection of personal data has become a top priority for most users, and for companies as well.
+Ignoring it can affect the company’s reputation and imply other liabilities.
+For this reason, it is important to understand the different types of consent and how they play an important role in the protection of personal data.

 👀 In this post, we will explore the key aspects of the different types of consent and how they can help you to comply with the law.

-The 4 types of consent are: express consent, implied consent, opt in consent and opt out consent.
+There are several different types of consent: express consent, informed consent, implied consent, granular consent, opt-in consent, opt-out consent and withdrawable consent.
 Continue reading for the full breakdown and examples below.

-Express Consent, also known as explicit or direct consent, occurs when someone explicitly agrees to the collection, use, or sharing of their personal data.
+Expressed consent, also known as explicit, direct, or active consent, occurs when someone explicitly agrees to the collection, use, or sharing of their personal data.

-In this particular case, the user must take an active action to allow consent, for example by clicking on “Accept” or “Allow.
+In this particular case, the user must take an active action to allow consent, for example by clicking on “Accept” or “Allow“ on a cookie banner, or agreeing to a privacy policy.

 For example: